rahulkumar-das/ATS/README.md

 ## Conclusion

-The **Resume Expert** Streamlit application stands as a significant tool in bridging the gap between job seekers and their ideal job roles.
+The **ATS Resume Reviewer** Streamlit application stands as a significant tool in bridging the gap between job seekers and their ideal job roles.
 By harnessing the power of AI, it provides valuable insights and recommendations, making it a pivotal step in enhancing the job application process.

 ## Steps